-A key component of our marketing strategies for Mytesi in 2021 was focused on the transition of Mytesi distribution to a closed network of specialty pharmacies rather than to wholesalers that resell the product to retail pharmacies.
+A key component of our marketing strategies for Mytesi in 2022 was our focus on the transition of Mytesi distribution to a closed network of specialty pharmacies rather than to wholesalers that resell the product to retail pharmacies.
 This transition was intended to help remove access barriers for patients receiving Mytesi and includes services such as a higher level of support for prior authorizations, appeals, adherence counseling, and home delivery options.
 While patients often visit retail pharmacies for short-term or uncomplicated medical needs, specialty pharmacies focus on serving patients with complex and chronic medical conditions like HIV.
-The transition to a closed network of specialty pharmacies is expected to result in a meaningful reduction in Mytesi distribution costs and prepare our U.S. commercial distribution network for future indication expansion of crofelemer to other populations of patients with complex medical needs.
-However, when we made the full transition on September 3, 2021, to selling to specialty pharmacies, it resulted in an underrepresentation of actual Mytesi utilization, as wholesalers depleted their inventory during the transition process.
+The transition to a closed network of specialty pharmacies resulted in a meaningful reduction in Mytesi distribution costs and helps prepare our U.S. commercial distribution network for future indication expansion of crofelemer to other populations of patients with complex medical needs, such as CTD.